jihdeh/pushit/tutorial.md

     }
 }
 ```
-In order to get our visitors IP addresses, we would need to use a service, in this case, i would be using [IpInfo.io](https://ipinfo.io/ip).
+In order to get our visitors IP addresses, we would need to use a service to get IP addresses, in this case, we would be using [IpInfo.io](https://ipinfo.io/ip).

 Next, we would have to open a connection to Pusher.